 The Maui Arts & Cultural Center is a nonunion facility.
 The Center’s Tech Department has trained full-time staff and augments show labor requirements by utilizing on-call tech help available from a pool of qualified, trained, hourly employees who are familiar with our equipment and facility.
 All labor arrangements are made through the technical director.
 All work performed by stage hands is at the user's expense.
 Some or all of these personnel are required whenever the theater is reserved regardless of any union or other personnel required by the renter.

-For technical/production inquiries, please contact Technical Director, Mark Astrella, for additional information:
+For technical/production inquiries, please contact Technical Director Mark Astrella: